Spider201866/Alan_web/README.md

 A critical lesson learned during development is to be extremely careful with special characters in environment variables.
 Differences in how shells (like Bash) and libraries (like `dotenv`) interpret characters such as `$` and `#` can lead to "works on my machine" bugs that are difficult to debug.

-To avoid this, follow these two rules for secrets like API keys or salts:
+To avoid this follow these two rules for secrets like API keys or salts:

-1.  **The Simple Way (Highly Recommended)**: Generate secrets using only **alphanumeric characters** (a-z, A-Z, 0-9).
-A 64-character hex string is a perfect example, as it's safe to use anywhere without quoting.
+1.  **The Simple Way (Highly Recommended)**: Generate secrets using only **alphanumeric characters** (a-z A-Z 0-9).
+A 64-character hex string is a perfect example as it's safe to use anywhere without quoting.
     -   *Example*: `crypto.randomBytes(32).toString('hex')`

-2.  **The Bulletproof Way (For Complex Secrets)**: If you must use special characters, **encode the secret in Base64**.
-Store the Base64 string as the environment variable, and have your application decode it before use.
+2.  **The Bulletproof Way (For Complex Secrets)**: If you must use special characters **encode the secret in Base64**.
+Store the Base64 string as the environment variable and have your application decode it before use.
 This is the industry-standard method for safely handling complex data in text-based systems.

 ---